jdesalle/linfo2142_project/report.rst

 .. image:: images/basicPlot2.png
     :width: 500

-This random behaviors of QUIC is probably due to the download issue over http3.
+This random behavior of QUIC is probably due to the download issue over http3.

-Since downloads for empty files seemed to terminate anyway we decided to make 100 measurements With 100 iterations, we seemed to have more stable results :
+Since downloads for empty files seemed to terminate anyway, we decided to make 100 measurements.
+With 100 iterations, we seemed to have more stable results :

 .. image:: images/basicPlot3.png
     :width: 500

-We see that over all QUIC is faster and spend less time to connect : This is probably to QUIC's handshake which uses the mode 0-RTT [1], where the transport, cryptographic handshake and the http3 requests can be sent in a single operation with a 0 Round Trip Time.
+We see that over all QUIC is faster and spend less time to connect : This is probably to QUIC's handshake which uses the mode 0-RTT [1], where the transport, cryptographic handshake and the http3 requests can be sent in a single operation with a 0 Round-Trip Time.

 [1] https://blog.cloudflare.com/even-faster-connection-establishment-with-quic-0-rtt-resumption/